Mining Engineering Technician

 This course extends the study of fundamental Mineralogy into the systematic study of the principal rock-forming mineral families (especially silicates and secondary silicates), including properties and uses, as well as introducing petrology.
 Students will learn to identify major rock types.
 Also, students will be introduced to geochemical exploration and hydrology.

-This half-semester course briefly reviews fundamental design principles of underground mine ventilation such as air flow and resistance estimation, fan selection and mine air quality.
+This online course briefly reviews fundamental design principles of underground mine ventilation such as air flow and resistance estimation, fan selection and mine air quality.
 Students are also introduced to mine ventilation monitoring, control techniques and legislated requirements.

 The Mining Engineering Technician program requires two Field School components to be completed on-site in Haileybury.
 The Field Schools are typically two weeks in length and take place in May.